-The K2 Media Client is designed for "headless" operation from a remote control point.
+The K2 Media Client is designed for "headless" operation from a remote control point using Grass Valley Control Point software.
+You can also use the Microsoft Windows Remote Desktop Connection application on your PC to connect to the K2 system for configuration or administration.